Alcohol Abuse and Esophagus Damage

 Mouth and Tongue Inflammation – effect of alcohol abuse on the mucus membranes which exposes these organs to irritation

-Mallory Weiss Syndrome – a condition characterized by tears located between the stomach and esophagus.
+Mallory Weiss Syndrome – a condition characterized by tears located between the stomach and the esophagus.
 The tear bleeds uncontrollably.

-Esophageal Varices – considered as a bleeding condition that arises from dilated veins of the esophagus and stomach.
+Esophageal Varices – considered a bleeding condition that arises from dilated veins of the esophagus and stomach.

 Damage to the esophagus due to excessive alcohol consumption is a serious matter.
 If you are exhibiting any signs like pain or bleeding, you need to consult a medical professional.
 As for your drinking, it is time to put the glass down and seek professional help if necessary before your health is compromised.